fedora-infra/github2fedmsg/README.rst

   $ python setup.py develop
   $ pip install waitress

-Go off and `register your development application with github
+Go off and `register your development application with GitHub
 <https://github.com/settings/applications>`_.
 Save the oauth tokens and add
 the secret one to a new file you create called ``secret.ini``.
 Use the example ``secret.ini.example`` file.